nicewook/myvimrc/README.md

 # myvimrc
-stor my .vimrc and make it easy to apply to Windows (tested on Windows 10)
+store my .vimrc and make it easy to apply to Windows (tested on Windows 10)